sjentsch/lsjDocs/_pages/Ch10_ChiSquare_2.rst

    -- Futurama, “Fear of a Bot Planet”

 The other day I was watching an animated documentary examining the quaint customs of the natives of the planet *Chapek 9*.
 Apparently, in order to gain access to their capital city a visitor must prove that they’re a robot, not a human.
 In order to determine whether or not a visitor is human, the natives ask whether the visitor prefers puppies, flowers, or large, properly formatted data files.
 “Pretty clever,” I thought to myself “but what if humans and robots have the same preferences?
 That probably wouldn’t be a very good test then, would it?”
 As it happens, I got my hands on the testing data that the civil authorities of *Chapek 9* used to check this.
 It turns out that what they did was very simple.
 They found a bunch of robots and a bunch of humans and asked them what they preferred.
-I saved their data in the
-|chapek9|_ data set, which we can now load into jamovi.
-As well as
-the ``ID`` variable that identifies individual people, there are two nominal text variables, ``species`` and ``choice``.
+I saved their data in the |chapek9|_ data set, which we can now load into jamovi.
+As well as the ``ID`` variable that identifies individual people, there are two nominal text variables, ``species`` and ``choice``.
 In total there are 180 entries in the data set, one for each person (counting both robots and humans as “people”) who was asked to make a choice.
 Specifically, there are 93 humans and 87 robots, and overwhelmingly the preferred choice is the data file.
 You can check this yourself by asking jamovi for Frequency Tables, under the ‘Exploration’ - ‘Descriptives’ button.
 However, this summary does not address the question we’re interested in.
 To do that, we need a more detailed description of the data.
 What we want to do is look at the ``choices`` broken down *by* ``species``.
-That is, we need to cross-tabulate the data (see `Tabulating and cross-tabulating data <Ch06_DataHandling_1.html#tabulating-and-cross-tabulating-data>`__).
-In jamovi we do this using the ``Frequencies`` → ``Contingency Tables`` → ``Independent Samples`` analysis, and we should get a table something like this:
+That is, we need to cross-tabulate the data (see :doc:`Tabulating and cross-tabulating data
+<Ch06_DataHandling_1>`).
+In jamovi we do this using the ``Frequencies`` →
+``Contingency Tables`` →  ``Independent Samples`` analysis, and we should get a table something like this:

 +------------+-------+-------+-------+
 |            | Robot | Human | Total |